 A Tennesse driver with a blood alcohol concentration of .08% can be charged with a DUI, as well as someone with a lower BAC in certain situations.

 If you have been injured by a drunk driver, the attorneys at John Michael Bailey Injury Lawyers may help you pursue the compensation you need to cover medical expenses and other damages from the party responsible for your accident.
-Call our Memphis personal injury attorneys at (866) 537-1881 today to learn more about taking action.
+Call our Memphis personal injury attorneys at 888-WE-FIGHT today to learn more about taking action.